Ottonian architecture

-Ottonian architecture is an architectural style which evolved during the reign of Emperor Otto the Great.
-The style was found in Germany and lasted from the mid 10th century until the mid 11th century.
+Ottonian architecture is an architectural style which evolved during the reign of Emperor Otto the Great, essentially surviving in churches.
+The style was found in Germany and the low countries and lasted from the mid 10th century until the mid 11th century.
+It is a phase in the Pre-Romanesque art and architecture under the Ottonian dynasty, with most large churches built with imperial patronage.

 History

 Ottonian architecture draws its inspiration from Carolingian and Byzantine architecture.
 Ottonian architecture also draws from Christian art.
-This style of architecture is an example of a combination of Christian architecture as well as Germanic and Mediterranean styles.
-So influenced by Carolingian architecture, Otto I even transported marble columns from Italy to use in his churches in Germany.
+Otto I transported marble columns from Italy to use in his churches in Germany.
 Though it has very similar characteristics to Carolingian architecture, the difference is in the Ottonian architects who used classical elements in state of the art ways to create what is known as Ottonian architecture.
 Apart from some examples influenced by the octagonal Palatine Chapel at Aachen such as Ottmarsheim (11th century, Alsace) and the apse of the abbey of the Holy Trinity at Essen, religious architecture tends to diverge from the centralised plan.
-Inspiration though from the Roman basilica remains concurrent, and Ottonian architecture preserves the Carolingian double ended feature with apses at either end of the church.
+Inspiration from the Roman basilica remains, and Ottonian architecture preserves the Carolingian double ended feature with apses at either end of the church.

 Ottonian architecture, especially in the creation of churches, are influenced by the Roman basilica.
-The churches from this era feature long naves and apses.The architectural engineering of their buildings relied heavily on mathematics, which can be seen in how Ottonian structures measurements are calculated by square unit and in how symmetrical the interior and exterior layouts are.
-A distinct feature of this style are thin strips on the outer walls of buildings made out of stone.
+The churches from this era feature long naves and apses.The architectural engineering of their buildings relied heavily on mathematics, which can be seen in how Ottonian structures measurements are calculated by square unit and in how symmetrical the interior and exterior layouts are.> A distinct feature of this style are thin strips on the outer walls of buildings made out of stone.
 This design feature was derived from Italy and Roman architectural styles.
 This can be especially seen churches from this period and is typically just used as a design feature.
 Saint Michael's Church, Hildesheim is one of the rare Ottonian churches that still has its distinctive architectural style.
 In the Ottonian and Carolingian churches, the use of several altars, transepts, as well as crypts became more prominent.
 Brother of Otto the Great, Bruno the Great, worked to design, construct as well as reconstruct many buildings in the Ottonian architectural style.